The meeting where someone's about to throw you under the bus

 Two moves, short and unflashy.

-First, put a written version of the facts somewhere that’s searchable.
+Put a written version of the facts somewhere searchable.
 Not in a confrontational way.
 Just: “re-upping the thread from 3/14 where we landed on the Option B path — wanted to keep it handy for today’s review.”
 Post it in the team channel or the project channel.
 Now the actual record is one click away from your manager.

 This is not pre-emptive confrontation.
 It’s housekeeping.
 If the narrative in the room matches the record, you’ve helped the meeting.
 If it doesn’t, you’ve made sure the gap is obvious.